runxiyu/forge/README.md

 Group and subgroup names may not be `:`.

+While this syntax looks a bit odd, it makes it possible to unambiguously identify where subgroups end and modules begin, without needing to touch the database.

 ## Protocols and user interfaces

 The following should be roughly equivalent in functionality: